 What we need are clear, healed, voices that are firmly initiated into an adult state of being that can see the shared humanity in one another, that can bridge the gap, that can see beyond the binary reality of us vs. them, that can move beyond simply looking to pass around pain and ignorance.

 People who can truly look within and do the work to see what is separating them from experiencing greater and greater webs.
 The person who is capable of doing this will not only “awaken” but will be doing their small part to solve the massive societal issues creating such an isolative state of being collectively.

 We live in a world in which we popularize individuals saying we can simply “change our thoughts” to alleviate depression.
-This individual can have never experienced depression, can have never run across it, received any education regarding it, or worked with anyone in a clinical capacity who is depressed.
+This individual may have never experienced depression, may have never run across it, received any education regarding it, or worked with anyone in a clinical capacity who is depressed.

 In our current world, this person will receive millions of subscribers and followers because such voices of ignorance are what we want to hear, what we want to believe, notions based off of sheer ignorance rather than any type of embodied experience.